nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_delivery-issues.md

 Some key information:

 - Subscribers cannot make complaints before the redelivery window.
+They can inside or after the redelivery window.
 - Subscriber's cannot make complaints during vacation days.

 ### Record a complaint

-To record a complaint made inside or after the redelivery window:
+To record a complaint:

 1. Select the **calendar icon** and choose a complaint date.
 The client determines the number of days back, as well as the number of complaints you can select.